 Bring chairs, a blanket or your dancing shoes and see a range of music styles and performances.
 Zuanich Point Park has a beautiful view of the marina, clean restrooms, a playground area for the kids and is ADA accessible.

-Allied Arts of Whatcom County is coordinating the art booth and family activities component of this event with an emphasis on depicting our thriving marine heritage and lively Salish Sea.
-They have invited artists, performers, presenters, and class instructors with a passion for Bellingham’s marine heritage.
-You can find the work of more than 30 artists in the art booth area near Squalicum Harbor.
-Artists will share their fine art paintings, metal and glass work, handmade soaps, ceramics, jewelry and more.
+More than 20 arts vendors will be around throughout the weekend whose work will emphasize our thriving marine heritage and lively Salish Sea.
+Artists will share their fine art paintings, photography, metal and glass work, handmade soaps, pottery and ceramics, jewelry and more.
 I like to grab a few Pacific Northwest themed items to include in my holiday gift giving.